 - At the Destination screen, ensure the destination is set to File and click the Add button.
 Browse to the location where you want to save your downloaded video and specify a file name.
 The Save as type box will be left as Containers.

-- On the Transcoding Options screen, de-select the Active Transcoding checkbox.
-Leave Profile set to the default (Video – H.264 + MP3 (MP4)
+- On the Transcoding Options screen, leave Profile set to the default (Video – H.264 + MP3 (MP4).
+You can disable transcoding if you like but file sizes will likely be larger.

-- On the Option Setup screen, leave the Stream all elementary streams checkbox de-selected.
+- On the Option Setup screen, leave the Stream all elementary streams checkbox un-ticked.
 Click the Stream button.

 - VLC will begin saving the video to the selected file.
-Don’t try and play the video and don’t touch anything until the blue progress bar in VLC has reached the end.
-You can monitor the file itself by hovering over in the file system to keep an eye on its size.
+Don’t try and play the video and don’t touch anything until the blue progress bar in VLC has reached the end (the far right side).
+You can sometimes monitor the file itself by hovering over in the file system to keep an eye on its size.

 In practice, I noticed the blue progress bar reached the end and the file size was showing as 132MB.
-I thought it was all finished at that stage but opening the .mp4 file to review in a new VLC instance opened a whole of nothing with a duration zero seconds.
+I thought it was all finished at that stage but opening the .mp4 file to review in a new VLC instance opened a whole lot of nothing with a duration zero seconds.
 After another minute or so, the file size bumped up to 133MB and opening the file again revealed the downloaded video complete with audio.
-I’ve found closing the original VLC instance seems to finalise the download/flush the last few bits to file.
+I’ve found closing the original VLC instance seems to finalise the download/flush the last few bits to file (note: don’t just close the video or open another file—completely close VLC so it can flush its buffers and clean up).
 Your mileage may vary.